abdulhakim-altunkaya/SOLIDITY_Patika_Final_Project/README.md

 <strong>8) </strong>You can now become a member.
 Find "Become Member" button, then enter at least 10 as input and click on button.

+<strong>9) </strong>Once you become a member, you can discover other buttons as well.

 ## TECHNICAL ASPECTS: